firecat53/networkmanager-dmenu/README.md

 - All theming is done through the respective menu programs.
 Set `dmenu_command` with the desired options, including things like `-i` for case insensitivity.
   See config.ini.example for examples.
+    * Note: if a literal `%` is used in the config, it must be entered as `%%`.
+      See config.ini.example.
 - If using dmenu for passphrase entry (pinentry not set), dmenu options in the `[dmenu_passphrase]` section of config.ini will set the normal foreground and background colors to be the same to obscure the passphrase.
 The [Suckless